alkamauss/content/reviews/anime/watashi-ni-tenshi-ga-maiorita.md

 ## Highlights

-### #{rating:0}!/10 | Story & Plot
+### !{rating:0}/10 | Story & Plot

 The story and plot is nothing amazing, it's really just the daily life of two loving sisters and their friends having fun.
 There's no action or plot-twist to this, it just describes how there's a lot of various families and siblings out there that we might or might not know yet.

 Does it sound boring?
 Probably is.
 But, do they deliver it spectacularly?
 Absolutely.
-I haven't had this much fun watching an anime that I can genuinely laugh and enjoy every single episode it has, ever since [Nichijou](reviews?q=nichijou).
+I haven't had this much fun watching an anime that I can genuinely laugh and enjoy every single episode it has, ever since [Nichijou](/reviews?q=nichijou).

-### #{rating:1}!/10 | Artwork & Animation
+### !{rating:1}/10 | Artwork & Animation

 I can't seem to see any fault here.
 It's just good, I don't think there's anything else to add here.
 It's not really fair to compare every anime to the top-tier studios production, but this is the best that your typical anime can look like.